 Making Bathtub Finger Paints

 Kids love to play in the tub.
 Homemade finger paints are a perfect activity for the tub.
-This is a guide about making bathtub finger paints
+This is a page about making bathtub finger paints

 This is a very inexpensive way to let your kids have some extra fun in the bath.
 I found the recipe over 10 years ago and I make it all the time for my kids.
 They love it.
 This also makes a nice gift for friends with kids.
 Before using, test in an inconspicuous spot in the tub or shower to make sure that these won't stain.
 I've never had a problem, but you should test it first to be on the safe side.